 Here’s a quick example of what many businesses do, but shouldn’t:

-An accounting firm who sees that apps are the “next big thing” decide that they need to buy a seat on the gravy train.
+An accounting firm that sees that apps are the “next big thing” decides that they need to buy a seat on the gravy train.
 So they build an app that tells the world about their amazing services, has an easy to view interface and even has a nifty contact button for when you have an accounting emergency”.